ACP-PCVCF/sensor-data-service/README.md

 kubectl apply -f camunda-service-deployment.yaml -n proofing-system kubectl apply -f proofing-service.yaml -n proofing-system
 ```
-Always use -n camunda if you are working outside the default namespace.
+Always use -n proofing-system (or the name that you chose) if you are working outside the default namespace.

 ## 9. Monitor Logs and Status
 ```bash